Illinois LPC 178.014415

 There’s nothing like a good story.

 Especially one that inspires and moves us to live out the purpose for which we were created.
-While certain kinds of individuals may come to mind when we use the word storyteller, the truth is that we are all storytellers.
+We are all storytellers.
 We are all saying something to the world with our lives…the way we act, the way we think, how we use our strength and abilities, the way we engage the struggles and challenges we encounter day to day.
 All of these things impact the message we share with others.

 Sometimes life can become dulled.
 You find yourself going through the motions.
 Experiencing relational conflict and avoiding difficult situations, you stuff your emotions, and get caught up in a cycle of negative self-talk, stuck and spiraling, going in circles.